ZagreusIV/Filmflix-streaming/README.md

 > This is just a school project, and is not intended for commercial use, it is also my first project using HTML, CSS, and JavaScript, I hope you find it interesting.

 ![Homw Page.](Filmflix.png)

+Don't forget to put in the api in order to fetch the data from the moviedb api, You can get the api key by signing up on the moviedb website.
+That's pretty much it, you are free to use the code and modify it as you like.